hailieyulingchen/ecommerce-visitor-behavior-analysis/README.md

-# E-commerce visitor behavior analysis
+# E-commerce Visitor Behavior Analysis
 The goal of this project is to analyze the relationship between customer behavior and conversion to support business decision-making.

 The project focuses on: